Uber's Architecture: From Monolith to Microservices at Scale

 Key Lessons

-Fifth, observability is not optional.
-With dozens of services in play, understanding what is happening when something breaks requires good logging, tracing, and metrics.
-Uber’s investment in Hades and related tooling reflects this.
-If you cannot see inside your system, you cannot operate it.
+Observability is not optional.
+With dozens of services, figuring out what went wrong when something breaks means you need good logging, tracing, and metrics.
+Uber’s Hades investment exists because you cannot manage what you cannot see.

 Quick Recap